-After Jesus's crucifixion, his disciples were hiding out hoping they wouldn't be next.
-When Christ arrives, he simply offers a word of peace, shows the wounds of his death, and reminds them that they are to be sent out into the world.
+After Jesus' crucifixion, his disciples were hiding out hoping they wouldn't be next.
+When Jesus arrived, he simply offered a word of peace, showed the wounds of his death, and reminded them that they are to be sent out into the world.
 However, they will not be alone as the power of the Holy Spirit-which dwells in us today-will be their advocate.

-We can find comfort in the support from others whom have been in a similar situation and testify to the presence of God in their lives today.
+We can find comfort in the support from others who have been in a similar situation and testify to the presence of God and good news in their lives today.
 In a very Christian way, we gain trust when we are privileged to see the wounds of those in our fellowship.
-With the witness of others, we can align with the spirit of Divine Mercy and proclaim, "Jesus, I trust in you!"
+With the witness of others, we can align with the spirit of Divine Mercy and proclaim, "Jesus, I trust in You."